 On December 12, 2019, Privateer Holdings, Inc., our former controlling stockholder, merged with and into a wholly owned subsidiary of Tilray, Inc., and ceased to exist.
 This transaction is referred to in this proxy statement as the "Downstream Merger."
 Accordingly, we are no longer a "controlled company" within the meaning of the listing rules of the Nasdaq Global Select Market.
 As a result, we are now required to have a majority of independent directors on the Board.
 Our Board has made a determination that each of Ms. Dopp, Ms. Greenwood and Ms. St.Clare is independent under the listing rules of the Nasdaq Global Select Market.
 In determining that Ms. Greenwood was independent, our Board considered her current employment at Crestview Strategy USA LLC, a Delaware limited liability company ("Crestview US"), and Tilray's previous engagement with Crestview Strategy Inc., an Ontario corporation and an indirect majority owner of Crestview US ("Crestview Canada").
 Crestview Canada provided lobbying and advisory services to Tilray from November 2014 to March 2020.
-Our Board has also determined that Mr. Kennedy, due to his employment as our President and Chief Executive Officer and his prior affiliation with Privateer Holdings, Inc., and Mr. Auerbach, due to his prior consulting relationship with the Company and his prior affiliation with Privateer Holdings, Inc., are not independent under the listing rules of the Nasdaq Global Select Market.
+Our Board has also determined that Mr. Kennedy, due to his employment as our President and Chief Executive Officer and his prior affiliation with Privateer Holdings, Inc., are not independent under the listing rules of the Nasdaq Global Select Market.